Constitution

 • Church discipline

-• The screening and recommendation of Elders, Deacons, and ministry leaders.
+• The screening and recommendation to the membership of Elders, Deacons, Officers, and ministry leaders

 Dismissal